‘No demand... because there are no people’ at well-known Dublin pub

 “There are no tourists around, so we have no footfall from the Merrion, Conrad, Fitzwilliam and Shelbourne hotels.
 We are losing out on all of that as well.”

-Due to social distancing regulations, the pub has had to remove half their tables.
-The new regulations have created a challenging working environment for staff.
+Due to social distancing regulations, the pub has had to remove half its tables.
+The new regulations have also created a challenging working environment for staff.

-“It is very hard to tell loyal regulars that ‘you’re time is up’ and you have to vacate the table...
-You can’t really talk to customers anymore when you have to keep your distance, and where you’re wearing visors or face masks.
+“It is very hard to tell loyal regulars that ‘your time is up’ and you have to vacate the table... you can’t really talk to customers anymore when you have to keep your distance, and where you’re wearing visors or face masks.
 It is very hard to interact with them.

-“There are some staff who have not come back, and that because there is no demand there from customers.
+“There are some staff who have not come back, and that’s because there is no demand there from customers.
 There is nothing we can do about it.”